Azure-Samples/azure-cosmos-db-cassandra-api-spark-notebooks-jupyter/README.md

 ---
 page_type: sample
 languages:
--
+- python
 products:
 - azure
-description: "This repository contains a set of Jupyter notebooks that introduce working with Azure Cosmos DB Cassandra API from Spark.
+description: "This repository contains a set of Jupyter notebooks that introduce working with Azure Cosmos DB Cassandra API from Spark."
-The notebooks cover"
 urlFragment: azure-cosmos-db-cassandra-api-spark-notebooks-jupyter
 ---